HJvA/BLE-automation/README.md

 # BLE-automation
-This project comprises Bluetooth GATT Automation IO server on Adafruit Feather nRF52832 device and a Pythonista Automation IO client on an IOS device.
+This project comprises Bluetooth GATT Automation IO server on Adafruit Feather nRF52832 device and a Pythonista Automation IO client on an IOS device and also an python3 Automation IO client on a raspberry pi using the bluepy library.

 The GATT automation-IO profile defines an Bluetooth Low Energy device with digital-analog inputs and outputs, which can be controlled remotely by clients implementing the profile.
 This project implements it on an iPad using python in the Pythonista App.